y8nes/y8nes/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently not working anywhere
 - I use arch btw
 - using Emacs as lifestyle and Vim for editing stuff
 - :computer: Most used line of code " sudo pacman -Syyu "
 - 📫 How to reach me: callyunes@protonmail.com.
-- ⚡ i play games at exam nights nerds
+- i play games at exam nights nerds

 #### I am also Learning